kathysledge/smig/docs/schema-reference/access.md

 ### The $auth variable

-After signin, queries can access `$auth` — the authenticated user's record:
+After signin, queries can access `$auth` — the authenticated user’s record:

 ```surql
 -- Only return the current user's posts